trytouca/trytouca/docs/docs/sdk/cpp/cli.md

 ### Viewing Result Files

-`touca_cli` supports `--mode=view` that prints a JSON representation of the content of a given Touca result file.
+You can use `--mode=view` that prints a JSON representation of the content of a given Touca result file.

 ```bash
 touca_cli view --src "path/to/some_file"